-Investment income is reported as revenue in the period earned.
+Investment income is reported as revenue on the accrual basis.
+Investment income earned on reserve funds is recorded directly to each fund balance.

 (m) USE OF ESTIMATES

 The preparation of the consolidated financial statements in conformity with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses during the period.